2mOlaf/gamer-gambit/discord/kallax/README.md

 - BoardGameGeek for their excellent API and game database
 - The board gaming community for inspiration
 - IKEA for the Kallax shelf system that inspired the name 📦

+## CI/CD Pipeline

+Kallax uses GitHub Actions for automated building and deployment to the Kubernetes cluster.
+Changes to the main branch trigger automatic deployment to production.